IEP Stock Risk & Deep Value Analysis

 We analyzed Icahn Enterprises LP using our deep value framework.
 Sign in to see our full verdict and DVR Score.

 We ran IEP through our deep value framework — analyzing financial health, distress signals, competitive moat, and risk factors.
-Our risk assessment: High.
+Our risk assessment: Aggressive.
 Here's what we found.

 High